airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 Data Alignment:

-:   Some processors can access data on word-aligned memoryaligned memory
+:   Some processors can access data on word-aligned memory
     boundaries (i.e. - addresses divisible by the word size) faster than non-aligned data.
 So, when setting up structures in memory, it is best to keep it word-aligned.
 Some non-x86 processors, in fact,